 For inspiration, check out our post-event survey template above.
-It uses mostly Multiple choice, Rating and Opinion scale.
+It uses mostly Multiple choice, Rating and Likert scales.
 These questions get reports that are easy to act on and learn from.
 Remember that open-ended questions, while possibly more valuable to you, increase dropout rates.
 However, the more engaged your audience is with your brand, the more you can use them.
-Take a look at our survey questions guide for some extra tips.
+Take a look at our post event survey questions article for some extra tips.

 First, channel your feedback to the person responsible.
 Second, look for patterns.
 If there’s a recurring issue, then prioritize it and get it handled.
 You don’t want your events to be known for being “too cold” or “rude baristas.”
 Finally, follow-up with participants if certain feedback isn’t clear.
 Make sure you ask for email addresses and if you can contact them again.